 - dB (ITU-R 468 noise weighting): This is the standard weighted curve for measuring noise as maintained by the International Telecommunications Union.

 - dBA “A-weighted” (IEC 60651 noise weighting): This decibel value is based on the 40 phon equal–loudness contours of the Fletcher-Munson curves and better represents noise as we hear it.
 Self-noise is most commonly measured in dBA.
 Self-noise measured in decibels A-weighted always has a smaller (seemingly better) value than the previously mentioned db (ITU-R 468).

 The difference between the above 2 decibel values and the real dB SPL values of a sound wave depends on the frequency in question.
 This makes things quite confusing.

-The easiest way of thinking about self-noise is that a sound wave that is quieter than a microphone’s self-noise rating will not be picked up by the microphone.
+The easiest way of thinking about self-noise is that the mic will not pick up a sound wave quieter than its self-noise rating.
 This is true regardless of the weighted decibel self-noise measurement.

 Sounds waves with intensity above the self-noise rating will be captured by the microphone.
 The stronger the sound wave, the greater the signal-to-noise ratio will be.
 Think of self-noise is in terms of signal-to-noise ratio and simply using the weighted decibel ratings as normal dB ratings.

 Here are the self-noise values of our 3 example microphones: